multitudes/oldmultitudes.github.io/_posts/2019-04-09-Integrating Apps and Content with AR Quick Look.markdown

 This is a command line tool that will convert existing 3D models to usdz format.
 It ships inside Xcode 10, and in addition to creating usdz files, you could also use it to map PBR textures to the meshes and submeshes inside those existing models.
 It takes three input formats: OBJ files, Alembic files, or existing USD files, either USDA or USDC, the ASCII and binary versions of USD.
+For a still object you can use a Wavefront (.obj) file.
+For an animation you’ll use an Alembic (.abc) file.

 We call the tool with `xcrun` because it ships inside Xcode.